• Skip to primary navigation

 • Remember we are not making a lemon omelet so don’t boil the mixture!

-• Immediately remove from heat and strain through a sieve into a medium sized bowl.
-This catches any cooked egg particles or lemon pulp.
+• Always strain your lemon curd through a fine mesh sieve to catch any cooked egg particles or lemon zest.

-• Place plastic wrap directly onto curd to prevent a thick skin from forming while chilling.
+• If not using a glass jar with a lid, place a bit of plastic wrap directly onto the curd to prevent a thick skin from forming while its chilling.

 Sliced lemons and flowers on table.